 The most exciting new treatment is the antiviral drug sofosbuvir, which has been shown to not only be extremely effective, but also has the ability to drastically shorten courses of therapy from the much longer regimens prior to its introduction.

 Sofosbuvir works by inhibiting the viral enzyme RNA polymerase.
 This is the mechanism by which the virus is able to make copies of itself.
 In clinical trials this drug, in combination, was shown to be highly effective at suppressing the virus quickly and durably, allowing significant shortening of the treatment regimen.
 Although other drugs have targeted this enzyme, the design of this drug is such that it is quickly and efficiently converted to its active form within the body, allowing potent inhibition of the enzyme.
-Sofosbuvir was approved by the FDA in 2013.
+Sofosbuvir was

 Also, in some cases, drug combinations that exclude interferon—dreaded for its unattractive side effect profile—can also be employed.
 [Though effective, interferon is notorious for causing depression and flu-like symptoms.
 Sofosbuvir was the first drug approved by the FDA for use without the co-administration of interferon in some cases.]